 A great education

-The first students to stay with us from Year 7 to sixth form are now approaching their university graduation at courses that range from History at King’s College London, Film at Warwick, Medicine at Sheffield, Engineering at Bath, Fine Art at Central Saint Martins and Graphic Design at Falmouth.
+The first students to stay with us from Year 7 to sixth form graduated from university courses that ranged from History at King’s College London, Film at Warwick, Medicine at Sheffield, Engineering at Bath, Fine Art at Central Saint Martins and Graphic Design at Falmouth.
 With a range of academic and creative pathways RIC offers a real 11+ alternative.

 The students are a strikingly nice bunch.
 It’s a place for individuals, and there’s a lovely air of tolerance and warmth.
 Parents love the lack of school gate competitiveness: ‘That playground talk, everyone wanting their child to be in the top set, you don’t have that here.’
 They are strict about homework and behaviour, but removing petty rules means the rapport between pupils and teachers is much better.
 Or, as one pupil put it, 'The only thing to rebel against here is education itself.'